 As I focus on making small changes in order to cut out processed food (and up my intake of nuts and seeds), today I started my day with my 2nd 35 minute session of Yoga with Adriene.

-It is her most recent challenge and today, I subscribed to her channel and suppose I have committed to the challenge.
+It is her most recent challenge and today, I subscribed to her channel and suppose I’ve committed to the challenge.
 Other Yogi’s I have been challenged by are Erin Motz (this is a great starting point) and Mandy Ingber’s occasional session.

-I don’t often use the word Awesome – I can’t bear it usually and think it is overused.
+I don’t often use the word awesome – I can’t bear it usually and think it is overused.
 But yesterday while home alone at the end if my session, I found myself calling it awesome aloud in autopilot.
 Weird.
-I love how Gurus can offer free exercise online and you can have the choice to pay them for new online sessions through their own websites.
-One day I am sure I will when i can prioritise personal expenditures over a house that needs money spending on it.

 I then had my usual dairy free porridge but this time stirred in a tablespoon of golden syrup and 5g of pumpkin & sunflower seeds.